The Steamer Virginia V Foundation

 Captain Erik Teevin, Vice-President

 Captain Erik Teevin has a great passion and enthusiasm for all things maritime.
 He brings a wealth of knowledge and experience to The Steamer Virginia V Foundation, with more than a quarter-century of involvement in non-profits that include the Telluride Community Radio station KOTO and the Telluride Film Festival, both in Telluride, Colorado.
 Erik joined The Steamer Virginia V Foundation as a deck hand in the spring of 2008 and has since earned his way up to the wheelhouse as one of the captains of the Virginia V while holding a chair within the foundation’s board of directors.
 As well as skippering the Virginia V, Erik wears several other hats within the foundation by taking part in crew training, special maintenance and business projects, and participates as one of the ship’s electrical engineers/technicians.
-In addition to his devotion to the Virginia V Foundation and attending to his full time employment at the Boeing Company, he is also a relief captain of the 110-foot crab fishing vessel North American featured on the Discovery Channel’s Deadliest Catch.
-Although Erik is involved with many diverse responsibilities, he has the greatest appreciation and passion in spending quality time with his wife and young daughter in various family activities which include pleasure cruising on their 37-foot Lord Nelson Victory-class tug Excelsior in the Puget Sound and British Columbia water ways.
+In addition to his devotion to the Virginia V Foundation and attending to his full time employment within the Aviation/Avionics industry, he is also a relief captain of the 110-foot crab fishing vessel North American featured on the Discovery Channel’s Deadliest Catch.
+Although Erik is involved with many diverse responsibilities, he has the greatest appreciation and passion in spending quality time with his wife and young daughter in various family activities which include pleasure cruising on their 37-foot Lord Nelson Victory-class tug Excelsior in the far-reaching waters of the Pacific Northwest.
 Erik can be reached at email@example.com.

 Captain Mark L. Miller, Treasurer